 Besides, I put 25 Fresenius shares into my portfolio in August.
 Like with CVS Health, these are my first shares in the company.
-A more detailed description of the company can be found in the last article on the TEV Blog.
+I will probably publish a more detailed report about the company on the TEV Blog later.
 The reasons for the purchase are also comparable to CVS Health.
 Fresenius is in a transitory and consolidation phase.
 However, the business model has a future, and Fresenius has a strong position in significant health care markets.
 Besides, it was overvalued for a long time and now finally back within a reasonable price range.

 I am in the happy position of being able to make four or five purchases per month.
 With TeamViewer, I have invested in a fast-growing tech company (which pays no dividends) and with Diageo in a consumer goods company with strong brands.
 Fresenius and CVS Health are both active in the healthcare sector but serve different markets.
 I think I have achieved a proper diversification this month.

 Next month, there will be some additional purchases of shares.
 I am relatively flexible here.
 Either I buy new positions, or I increase my shares in existing investments.